• Skip to primary navigation

 • The Magic Ingredient: Towards the end of cooking, the beans needed a thickener to produce the telltale sauce.
 I used none other than cornstarch for this.

-Because the beans are dried, they need to be reconstituted.
-This is done by soaking the beans in water.
+1. Soaking the Beans: Because the beans are dried, they need to be reconstituted.
+Therefore, the first step was to soak the beans in water.

 Once the beans were cooked, I drained them and set them aside to make the sauce.

-Beans are beans.
-However, it’s the sauce that defines Heinz beans.
+1. Making the Sauce: Beans are beans.
+However, it's the tomato sauce that defines Heinz Beans.

-After the mixture came to a slow boil, I reduced the heat to medium-low and cooked the beans uncovered for about 20 minutes, until the beans were perfectly done.
+1. Cooking the Beans in the Sauce: After the mixture came to a slow boil, I reduced the heat to medium low heat and cooked the beans uncovered for about 20 minutes until the beans were perfectly done.

-After 20 minutes, a poured in a slurry of cornstarch and water.
+1. Adding the Slurry: After the beans had cooked for 20 minutes in the sauce, I poured the cornstarch slurry into the Dutch oven.
 I stirred the beans constantly until the sauce had thickened.

-The transformation was amazing.
+1. Amazing Transformation: The transformation into the finished dish by adding the slurry was amazing.
 Before my very eyes, the soupy, nondescript mixture turned into thick tomato-coated beans that looked just like the Heinz beans!

 I let the beans cook for about five more minutes before removing them from the heat.